miladsamim/rl_ad/plan.md

 ## First evaluation
 - Set up CarlEnv wrapper to simulate gym api
     - detect whether reload is necessary when restarting
-    - connect with MPI
+    - :heavy_check_mark connect with MPI
     - reward computation
-        - criteria processing
+        - :heavy_check_mark: criteria processing
-    - state processing
+    - :heavy_check_mark: state processing
 - Set up trainer
     - Trainer should select scenarios, weather, start the agent, then it should simply execute for number of specified learning steps, and then sample scenario on reset, log metrics, and manage the buffer, perhaps store buffer (or at least for npc-agents maybe)
 - setup SAC controller to learn straight driving